The remarkable thing about television is that it permits several million people to laugh at the same joke and still feel lonely.” T.S. Eliot

 “People who procrastinate tend to be less healthy, less wealthy and less happy” - with TV contributing to procrastination

-Does Watching TV Make Us Happy? - Opportunity Costs & TV (PDF)
+Does Watching TV Make Us Happy? - Opportunity Costs & TV

 Happiness